Minimax Estimation of Distances on a Surface and Minimax Manifold Learning in the Isometric-to-Convex Setting: Meshes

 \section{Meshes}

-Polytopes form an important class of surfaces used in computational geometry, numerical partial differential equations, and more, for their approximation properties and their simplicity, which combined allow for the design of algorithms for rendering a surface on a computer under a chosen lighting condition, as done in 3D animation, or for simulating a particular equation arising in physics.
+Polytopes form an important class of surfaces used in computational geometry, numerical partial differential equations, and more.
+Their approximation properties and their simplicity allow for the design of algorithms for rendering a surface on a computer under a chosen lighting condition, as done in 3D animation, or for simulating a particular equation arising in physics.
 Among polytopes that are routinely used in practice, simplicial complexes are arguably the most common.
-They are particularly relevant in our context as they are often used to assess the shape of an unorganized set of points.
-A finite collection $K$ of simplices constitute a simplicial complex if it is closed under intersection (i.e., the intersection of two simplices in $K$ is either empty or itself a simplex of $K$) and if any face of a simplex in $K$ is also a simplex in $K$.
+They are particularly relevant in our context as they are often used to assess the shape defined by an otherwise unorganized set of points.
+A finite collection $K$ of simplexes constitutes a simplicial complex if it is closed under intersection (i.e., the intersection of two simplexes in $K$ is either empty or itself a simplex of $K$) and if any face of a simplex in $K$ is also a simplex in $K$.